LUSB 401 - THE NEVERENDING DHARMA

 DESCRIPTION

-This course is a broad overview of the history, translation, and transmission of Buddhist sūtras, from what is known of their origins up to their availability in the modern world.
-This course also covers what is unknown about sūtras; the lost and forgotten, and what has yet to be translated or even looked at.
+This course provides the key to reading any sūtra and gives a broad overview of the history, translation, and transmission of Buddhist sūtras, from what is known of their origins up to their availability in the modern world.
+The course also investigates areas still shrouded in mystery, including sūtras that remain lost, forgotten, untranslated, or yet to be studied.

 Suggested Reading